Why Non-Residents Get Flagged, Restricted, or Frozen (2026 Guide)

 Most account issues follow a predictable pattern:

-- Bank compliance systems flag unusual behaviour
+Bank compliance systems detect unusual activity

-- Restrictions or temporary freezes are applied
+Restrictions or temporary freezes are applied

 Safe alignment strategy for non-residents (2026)